-Our license revenues were \$0.5 million and \$1.0 million for the first quarter of 2025 and 2024, respectively, representing less than 1% and 1% of total revenues for the first quarter of 2025 and 2024, respectively.
+Our license revenues were \$5.7 million, \$5.3 million and \$8.4 million in 2025, 2024 and 2023, respectively, representing 1%, 1% and 2% of total revenues in 2025, 2024 and 2023, respectively.
 While our sales focus has been on generating services revenues in our SaaS business model, we continue to see a market for licensing the products in our omni-channel retailing and home delivery logistics solutions.
 The amount of license revenues in a period is dependent on our customers' preference to license our solutions instead of purchasing our solutions as a service and we anticipate variances from period to period.